Manasa: Mangalkavyas

 The Mangalkavyas were devotional paeans to local deities such as Manasa, composed in Bengal between the 13th and the 18th centuries.
-The Manasa Mangalkavya by Vijay Gupta and Manasa Vijaya (1495) by Bipradas Pipilai trace the origin and myths of the goddess.
+The Manasa Mangalkavya by Vijay Gupta (Bijoy Gupta, late 15th century) and Manasa Vijaya (1495) by Bipradas Pipilai trace the origin and myths of the goddess.
 However these stray further from Puranaic references probably due to creative licenses exercised.
 At least fifteen Mangalkavyas dedicated to Manasa are known.
 Scholar D. C. Sen traced fifty-one versions of her tale.
+The Padmapurana by Sukavi Narayandev (17th century) is well-known in Assam, especially performed in Ojapali dance.

 According to Manasa Vijaya, Manasa was born when a statue of a girl that had been sculpted by Vasuki's mother which was touched by Shiva's seed.
 Vasuki accepted Manasa as his sister, and granted her the charge of poison that was produced when King Prithu milked the Earth as a cow.
 When Shiva saw Manasa, he was attracted to her, but she proved to him that he was her father.
-Shiva took Manasa to his home where his wife, Chandi, suspected Manasa of being Shiva's concubine or co-wife, and insulted Manasa and burnt one of her eyes, leaving Manasa half-blind.
+Shiva took Manasa to his home where his wife, Chandi, suspected Manasa of being Shiva's concubine or co-wife, and insulted Manasa and burnt her left eye, leaving Manasa half-blind.
 Later, when Shiva was dying of poison, Manasa cured him.
 On one occasion, when Chandi kicked her, Manasa rendered her senseless with a glance of her poison eye.
 Finally, tired of quarrels between Manasa and Chandi, Shiva deserted Manasa under a tree, but created a companion for her from his tears of remorse, called Neto or Netā.

 Later, the sage Jaratkaru married Manasa, but Chandi ruined Manasa's wedding night.
 Chandi advised Manasa to wear snake ornaments and then threw a frog in the bridal chamber which caused the snakes to run around the chamber.
 As a consequence, the terrified Jaratkaru ran away from the house.
 After few days, he returned and Astika, their son, was born.